 2. Next, fry the tofu.
 Heat some oil in a frying pan on medium heat, and then add the tofu to the pan.
 Cook the tofu until it is golden brown all over - this will take a couple of minutes on each side.
 Set the tofu aside.

-3. Using a large blender, blend the spinach with the water.
+3. Using a large blender, blitz the raw spinach with the water.
 Keep adding spinach to the blender one handful at a time until you’ve blended the whole lot.
 You’re looking to get a smooth consistency, like a smoothie.

 5. Pour the blended spinach mixture into the pan with the garlic, onion and spices.